Port of Seven Seas: Plot

 In the French port of Marseille, a lovely young woman named Madelon is in love with a young sailor, Marius.
 Madelon in turn is loved by Honore Panisse, a well-to-do middle-aged sailmaker.
 When Marius finds out he must go to sea for three years, he leaves without saying goodbye to Madelon; in a note he tells her that it would break his heart to tell her in person.
 She rushes to the dock, but sees his ship sailing away and faints.
 Marius's father Cesar, who already thinks of Madelon as one of the family, carries her to her home.

-Later, Madelon finds out that she is pregnant, and to spare her the shame of a child born out of wedlock, Panisse asks Madelon to get an abortion.
-She agrees, and goes to find a rusty clotheshanger.
-She proceeds with her attempt to kill her fetus.
-She did not succeed, and was rushed to the hospital bleeding.
+Later, Madelon finds out that she is pregnant, and to spare her the shame of a child born out of wedlock, Panisse asks Madelon to marry him, and she agrees to a marriage of convenience for the sake of the child.
+When the boy is born, Cesar is made the godfather, and the baby is named Cesar Marius Panisse.

 A year later Marius unexpectedly returns from sea to buy some equipment for his ship.
 Visiting Madelon that night, he sees the baby and realizes that he is the father.
 He asks her to steal away with him, but she refuses.
 Despite her love for Marius, she knows that Panisse, who adores the child, will be a better father than Marius, who will be away at sea for many years at a time.
 Marius leaves, shaking Panisse's hand before he goes, and Panisse and Madelon happily look at their baby's first tooth.